ThreeHungryChinese/PDFprocess/README.md

 # QINGXUAN-S-PART
-this repo are set up by qingxuan,for the front-end.
+this repo are set up by qingxuan individually,for small part of front-end and some algorithms.